chesterlaw/serifu_player/README.md

 ## 3. Refresh the App

 Double-click `refresh_audio_files.command` any time you add or remove audio files.
+This script regenerates `assets/audioFiles.js`, which the app uses to map keys to clips.

 ## 4. Use the App

-Open `serifu-player.html`.
-It runs in your browser.
+Double-click `serifu-player.html` to launch the app in your browser.

-Press keys or click buttons.
-Audio plays.
-Press the spacebar (or click it) to pause or resume.
+Tap a key or click a button and your audio plays instantly.
+Hit the spacebar to pause or resume.

 ## 5. Details